markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 });
 ```

-Working backwards, this describes what we have to do:
+This test describes what we have to implement:

 1. We need a new Angular Service.
 2. The service has a dependency on the DOM / `Document`.